 - Our children normally behave well – we expect this to continue on their return.

 Communication with parents will primarily be by text message, where reminders are needed, or letters by email, as we have managed to do during the lockdown period.
+Please ensure you have acted on the ParentPay information you will have received to include a mobile number on your account.

 Health & Safety / Risk Assessment